Free Calculator

 Always prefer prepayment over extending tenure if you have surplus funds.
 Extending tenure lowers your EMI but dramatically increases total interest paid — a 20-year loan at 8.5% can cost nearly as much in interest as the principal itself.
 Prepayment reduces total interest cost.
 If cash flow is the concern, consider partial prepayment to bring down EMI rather than extending tenure, which is a much worse financial outcome.

 Financial planners recommend maintaining 6 months of expenses as an emergency fund before making any lump-sum prepayment.
 Additionally, ensure your short-term goals (within 3 years) are separately funded.
 Only deploy genuinely surplus capital for prepayment or long-term investments.
 Prepaying and then borrowing at a higher rate for an emergency entirely defeats the purpose.
-Liquidity always takes priority over optimization.
+Liquidity always takes priority over optimisation.

 Yes.
 Under RBI guidelines, banks and HFCs cannot charge prepayment penalties on floating-rate individual home loans.
 Fixed-rate loans may have a prepayment charge of 2–4% of the outstanding principal, so always check your loan agreement.
 Most borrowers in India are on floating rates, meaning they can prepay any amount at any time without penalty.
 Part-prepayment directly reduces your outstanding principal, lowering future EMIs or tenure.